Rose & Flower Gardening

 How to Feed Coreopsis

-Give coreopsis all the nutrition they need to produce loads of bright, colorful blooms by feeding them with Miracle-Gro® Shake 'n Feed® Rose & Bloom Plant Food a month after planting.
+In addition to the great soil mentioned above, the recipe for loads of bright, colorful coreopsis blooms includes another key ingredient: just the right plant food.
+Give your coreopsis all the nutrition they need by feeding them with Miracle-Gro® Shake 'n Feed® Rose & Bloom Plant Food a month after planting.
 Not only will this fertilizer keep your plants well fed for up to 3 months, but it also contains ingredients like kelp, earthworm castings, feature meal, and bone meal that do the crucial job of feeding the microbes in the soil.
 Simply shake it evenly onto the soil, work it into the top layer, and water it in.
 Be sure to read the label to see how much to apply and when to do follow-up feedings.

 How to Deadhead Coreopsis